AgyLuczak/MUM-S-TO-DO-LIST/README.md

 ![colours](./docs/color_palette.png)

-The selection of colors for Mum's to-do app was made with the intention of creating a visually appealing and user-friendly for busy mothers.
+The selection of colors for Mum's to-do app was made with the intention of creating a visually appealing and user-friendly tool for busy mothers.
 I chose Purple Lighten-1 (#7E57C2) and Pink Lighten-1 (#F48FB1)  to infuse a sense of warmth, positivity, and femininity into the app's design.
 The addition of Pink Darken-3 (#C2185B) provides a subtle contrast and was used as a background colour for the navbar.
 Grey Lighten-4 (#F5F5F5) offers a clean and neutral backdrop, enhancing readability and minimizing visual distractions.
 Purple (#800080) and Crimson (#DC143C) were used in forms for focus in and focus out.
-The background is a repeatedimage representing a figure of a mum as a superhero who multitasks on an everyday basis.
+The background is a repeated image representing a figure of a mum as a superhero whose superpower is multitasking.
 This is set against a white backdrop to ensure enough contrast and clarity.

 **Typography**